Annual organic growth of 4–5 per cent over the course of a business cycle.

-Structured cash flow management leads to improved working capital and a balanced investment level, resulting in a high cash conversion rate.
+Continued structured cash flow management led to improved working capital and a balanced investment level, which resulted in continued strong cash conversion.

 The goal is to distribute around 50 per cent of the company’s adjusted net profit for the period (before amortisation and impairment of intangible assets) in ordinary dividends to the shareholders.

-In view of the company’s strong earnings, cash flow and low debt level, the Board proposes a dividend for 2020 of SEK 4.40 per share (of which SEK 2.00 per share in ordinary dividends and SEK 2.40 per share in extra dividends).
-Subject to the AGM’s approval, the total dividend amounts to 110 per cent of the company’s adjusted net profit for the period (before amortization and write-downs of intangible assets).
+In view of the company’s strong earnings, cash flow and low debt level, the Board proposes a dividend for 2021 of SEK 4.80 per share (comprising an ordinary dividend of SEK 2.40 per share and an extraordinary dividend of SEK 2.40 per share).
+Accordingly, the total dividend amounts to 101 per cent of the company’s adjusted net profit for the year.
+The proposed dividend is subject to approval at the 2022 AGM.

 An adjusted EBITA margin of around 5.5 per cent in the medium term.

 Coor reported an improved EBITA margin for 2021, which is attributable to a strong focus on costs and efficiency as well as a favourable volume mix.
 The positive non-recurring effect in the form of a reimbursement from the collectively agreed AGS health insurance scheme also had a positive effect on the margin, which was partly offset by a temporary increase in costs driven by the large number of acquisitions and integrations during the year.